dmitry-ivanov/laravel-testing-tools/README.md

 #### `isTravis()`

-Check if tests are running on [Travis CI](https://travis-ci.org) or not:
+Check whether application is running on Travis or not:

 ```php
 if ($this->isTravis()) {